 Many students have been successful in securing financial support from sources outside of CATIE.
 We encourage current and prospective students to continue with this practice.
 CATIE offers a Scholarship Loan program to help students achieve their academic goals.
 This program facilitates a loan to complement financing academic costs during the two years of study in CATIE.

-Additionally, funding support may be offert for second year students that are part of the EDCC program to cover the costs of thesis fieldwork when the theses proposal may be link to IDEA's research projects.
+Additionally, funding support may be offered for second year students that are part of the EDCC program to cover the costs of thesis fieldwork when the theses proposal is linked to IDEA's research projects.

 Post graduate courses related to Environmental Economics

-- XII Curso Bases economicas para el manejo y valoracion de servicios ecosistemicos (Course XII economic basis for the management and valuation of ecosystem services)
+- Curso Bases economicas para la gestión y valoracion de servicios ambientales (International course: Economic basis for the management and valuation of ecosystem services)